immuta/homework/iis/README.md

 - Deploy all containers using `docker-compose`.
 - Open Kibana in your local browser, and take screenshots of you querying the `sentences` and `paragraphs` Elastic indexes.
+- [Optional] Add any improvements that you see fit to the docker builds or docker-compose file.